gecio/gecio.github.io/docs/_gks/k8sapplications/runningapplications/index.en.md

 status: {}
 ```

-That's a good start.
-We store this in a file called
+You store this in a file called
 `deployment.yaml`.

 ```bash
 kubectl create deployment --dry-run -o yaml --image nginx nginx > deployment.yaml
 ```

-Next we need the service making the application publicly accessible.
+Next, you need the service which makes the application publicly accessible.
-The type we choose is `LoadBalancer`.
+As type you choose `LoadBalancer`.
 This automatically creates a fully
-configured LoadBalancer in OpenStack, and allows us to access the cluster.
+configured LoadBalancer in OpenStack, and allows you to access the cluster.

 ```bash
 kubectl create service loadbalancer --dry-run --tcp=80 -o yaml nginx